brettmillerb/Pester-Wiki/New-MockObject.md

 This script retrieves a thing based on a string `ThingLabel` parameter using `Get-Thing` and then uses the output of that command to use as a parameter Thing in the `Set-Thing` command.

-Now, I want to create some Pester tests for this scenario and ensure it executes properly.
+Now, I want to create some Pester tests for this scenario and ensure it executes correctly.
 An example Pester test might look something like this:

     describe 'Set the thing' {